-- 13.6 Where a minister or assistant minister resigns from a parish to take up a position in another parish, ideally, leave should be taken before resignation or be paid out in full at the resignation date.
+- 13.10 Where a minister or assistant minister resigns from a parish to take up a position in another parish, leave should be taken before resignation or must be paid out in full at the resignation date.
 Taking unused annual leave between parishes will result in a forfeit of entitlements (e.g., superannuation) recovered through the Parish Cost Recoveries system for that time.
-Further, an event affecting one's health that occurs during a break between parishes and results in a claim being made under the Diocesan Stipend Continuance Plan (refer to section 15) may be at risk. - 13.7 Further details may be found in the Annual Leave Ordinance 1983 or the Clergy Services brochure 'About your Annual Leave A guide for parish clergy in the diocese of Sydney' that can be viewed when using the online version of these Guidelines.
+Further, an event affecting one's health that occurs during a break between parishes and results in a claim being made under the Diocesan Stipend Continuance Plan (refer to section 15) may be at risk. - 13.11 Further details may be found in the Annual Leave Ordinance 1983 or the Clergy Services brochure 'About your Annual Leave A guide for parish clergy in the diocese of Sydney'.